bibekaryal86/trackcase-spa/README.md

         * unify color palette
           * create a util module for it

-change `getWithSoftDeleted` to `getWithMetadata` with options for page numbers and limit how to make page numbers appear if not all data pulled in?
+how to make page numbers appear if not all data pulled in?